b-n/yakshop/docs/challenge_notes.md

     milk production for a given time period can be achieved in a single math call instead of iterating.
 - Build environment isolation (e.g. Dockerfile etc)
-- Standardise the way I'm currently serializing objects for response - Specifically one of the responses transposes into a response type, the other is directly serializing the object which adds complexity to the shared code.
 - Further validation on the XML input document - it currently accepts any XML tags, so long as they have the required attributes.
 - The mutation endpoint would be implemented